AI-for-RNA-Biology/onboarding-new-lab-members/README.md

 > * As for any sbatch option, `--account` and `--wckey` can also be passed to `srun` and `salloc`.

 ### Environments
-Bioinformaticians often rely on tools that require complex environments (dependiecies, etc.).
-The most common strategies to handle environments on an HPC are
+Bioinformaticians often rely on tools that require complex environments (dependencies, etc.).
+The most common strategies to handle environments on an HPC are:
 1. Conda
 2. Containers